crypto-org-chain/chain-docs/docs/getting-started/reward-and-punishments.md

 ### Reward distribution

-Rewards are distributed periodically (e.g. daily), rewards are accumulated during each period, and block proposers are recorded.
-At the end of each period, validators will receive a portion of the "reward pool" as a reward for participating in the consensus process.
-Specifically, the reward is proportional to the number of blocks that were successfully proposed by the validator; it is calculated as follows:
+Rewards are distributed periodically (e.g. daily), which is determined by the [network parameter](./network-parameters.md) `reward_period_seconds`.
+Rewards are accumulated during each period, block proposers and the total voting power of all validators are recorded.

+At the end of each reward period, validators will receive a portion of the "reward pool" as a reward for participating in the consensus process.
+Specifically, the reward of a validator is proportional to its contribution to the consensus process; it is calculated as follows:

 ```
-rewards of validator = total rewards * number of blocks proposed by the validator / total number of blocks
+rewards of a validator = total rewards in the pool * [Validatior's contribution] / [Sum of the voting power],
 ```

+where

+- _"Validatior's contribution"_ is the total sum of the voting power participating in the consensus process by the validator throughout the reward period; and

+- _"Sum of the voting power"_ represents the total sum of the voting power involved in the consensus process from all of the active validators throughout the reward period.

 The remainder of division will become rewards of the next period.

-The recording of block proposer is done in `BeginBlock` right before rewards distribution.

 ### Rewards: Documentation and its interactions with ABCI

-The detailed documentation of the reward mechanism can be found in [here](https://github.com/crypto-com/chain-docs/blob/master/docs/modules/reward.md)
+The detailed documentation of the reward mechanism can be found in [here](https://github.com/crypto-com/chain-docs/blob/master/docs/modules/reward.md).

 ## Validator Punishments